wvu-cs111/spring2017/assignment4/README.md

 ### Requirements

 In this assignment, you will implement a lightweight version of an ArrayList class.
 You may refer to the Java code and documentation for guidance, but you must write the implementation yourself.
-Additionally, you must write javadocs as well as unit tests for the class's methods.
+Additionally, you must write unit tests for the class's methods.
 The use of good style is now a requirement.
 Furthermore, you must remain in lab for the entirety of the class period unless you can demonstrate that you have correctly completed the assignment and understand the topics involved.

 ### Design Specifications